mila-iqia/mila-docs/docs/examples/good_practices/launch_many_jobs/README.rst

 Launch many jobs from same shell script
 =======================================

+Sometimes you may want to run same script by changing just few values.

+Instead of "comment line, change value, and re-run" cycle, you can parameterize the script and then call it multiple times with different parameters.

+Here we provide an example, with Python script accepting parameters, and bash script just receiving and passing parameters to Python script.

 **Prerequisites**
 Make sure to read the following sections of the documentation before using this